The Blacklist bosses on Liz's 'dark' decision and that big choice in the season finale

 After Reddington gives the task force a case that'll help him find her mother, Liz decides to clue her mom in and betray Red.
 The hour also clues Agent Keen on the mysterious illness that Red has been hiding, another thing he won't tell her the truth about.
 She's had enough lies and half-truths, so she's picking Team Katarina.

 Elizabeth chooses her mother's side in this fight, but can she trust Katarina?
 What can you share about the state of their partnership after the finale?

 Eisendrath: Liz understands that Katarina is a very dangerous spy and someone who is not the most trustworthy person.
 However, in the final episode, she did something that genuinely moved Liz and I think motivated her to align herself with Katarina in a very real way.
 She in some way sacrificed herself for Liz by giving Red information that allows him to track her down.
 The reason she did it was because she wanted to protect Liz.
 Katarina didn't want Red to know that Liz had betrayed him for her and that is a very maternal thing to do and it is something that I think more than any other thing that had happened prior convinced Liz to put her eggs in Katarina's basket.

-Bokenkamp: I would just add to that Katarina also put herself.
-In an incredibly vulnerable place by saving Reddington when he collapses, from whatever it happened to him.
-Katarina didn’t know what would come from that, she actually saved the person that is trying to kill her.
+Bokenkamp: I would just add to that Katarina also put herself in an incredibly vulnerable place by saving Reddington when he collapses, from whatever happened to him.
+Katarina didn't know what would come from that, she actually saved the person that is trying to kill her.